hakanor/ride_sharing_app/README.md

 Places API is used for autocomplete in address search.
 Firebase is used for storage, realtime database.

+## Features
+- 1- The user searches for location which they want to go, the application filters among the all listings which user want to go.
+- 2- If there is no listing from feature #1, Application searches routes among all the listings, if searched location in a route, application shows that listing.
+- 3- Application filters listings from 2nd feature, orderBy distance ascending from device location.

 ## Prerequisites
 - keys.xml file on Android > App > src > main > res > values
 ```